rocker-org/devcontainer-features/src/rstudio-server/NOTES.md

 we can set the `rserver` command to `postAttachCommand` as follows.

 Since `rserver` uses the 8787 port by default, `"forwardPorts": [8787]` is also configured here.
+And, set the `portsAttributes` property to clarify what the port is used for.

 ```json
 {